Got a minute? We'd love to hear your feedback.

 - There is disagreement about whether trade liberalisation increases or decreases inequality.

 - Other research suggests trade liberalisation has less of an effect on inequality than that caused by technology.
-According to this argument, countries spending more on technology see higher inequality than those that have the most immigration and trade5.
+According to this argument, countries spending more on technology see higher inequality than those that have the most immigration and trade.

 Research suggests the impact of immigration on inequality is small:

-- An analysis of how immigration affects the wage distribution in the UK suggests that it increases the incomes at the very top but decreases incomes for those in the bottom 20% of the income spectrum7.
+- An analysis of how immigration affects the wage distribution in the UK suggests that it increases the incomes at the very top but decreases incomes for those in the bottom 20% of the income spectrum.

 Criticism and Issues

-A Single Global Labour Market:
+A Single Global Labour Market

 Research suggests that by creating a single global labour market, immigration and increased trade between countries will reduce inequality across the globe as spending power of those in India and China increases to the level seen in advanced economies.
-This process may, however, increase inequality within both developed and developing countries12.
+This process may, however, increase inequality within both developed and developing countries.

 The globalized economic system may allow for concentrations of wealth at the top of the income spectrum.
-Some suggest that this is only achieved through complicity of the local political system and that political decisions are crucial in understanding how economic factors influence inequality13.
+Some suggest that this is only achieved through complicity of the local political system and that political decisions are crucial in understanding how economic factors influence inequality.